Towards a Hands-Free Query Optimizer through Deep Learning: Research Directions

 \subsection{Cost Model Bootstrapping}

-A traditional, but still widely used and researched, approach to improving the performance of reinforcement learning algorithms on problems when the performance indicator (reward) is only available at the end of an episode (i.e., sparse) is to craft a \emph{heuristic reward function}.
+A traditional, but still widely used and researched, approach to improving the performance of reinforcement learning algorithms on problems when the performance indicator (reward) is only available at the end of an episode (sparse) is to craft a \emph{heuristic reward function}.
 This heuristic reward function estimates the utility of a given state using a heuristic constructed by a human being: for example, when a robot is learning to navigate a maze, it may use an ``as-the-crow-flies'' heuristic to estimate its proximity to the maze's exit.
 In the game of chess, a popular heuristic to evaluate the value of a particular board position is to count the number of pieces captured by both sides.
 Sometimes, this heuristic may be incorrect (e.g., it may rate a dead-end very near the exit as a desirable position, or it may highly-rate a board position in which many pieces have been captured but the opponent has an obvious winning move), but in general there is a strong relationship between the value of the heuristic function and the actual reward.

-Luckily, the database community has invested significant effort into designing optimizer cost functions, which can be used for exactly this purpose.
-While not perfect, modern cost models, like ``as-the-crow-flies'' distance, can normally differentiate between good and catastrophic actions.
+Luckily, the database community has invested significantly into designing optimizer cost models, which can be used for exactly this purpose.
+While imperfect, modern cost models, like ``as-the-crow-flies'' distance, can normally differentiate between good and catastrophic plans.
 We thus propose using these cost models as heuristic reward functions.
-This approach, depicted in Figure~\ref{fig:bootstrap}, involves initially using the optimizer's cost model as a reward signal (Phase 1) and then, once training has converged, switching the reward signal to the observed query latency (Phase 2).
-In this way, the optimizer's cost model acts as ``training wheels,'' allowing the \DRL model to explore strategies that produce catastrophic query plans without having to execute them.
+This approach, depicted in Figure~\ref{fig:bootstrap}, first uses the optimizer's cost model as a reward signal (Phase 1) and then, once training has converged, switches the reward signal to the observed query latency (Phase 2).
+In this way, the optimizer's cost model acts as ``training wheels,'' allowing the \DRL model to explore strategies that produce catastrophic query plans without requiring execution.
 Once the \DRL model has stabilized and starts to pick predominately good plans, the ``training wheels'' can be removed and the \DRL model can fine-tune itself using the ``true'' reward signal, query latency.